SDGraph: Multi-Level Sketch Representation Learning by Sparse-Dense Graph Architecture: Experiments

 \subsection{Classification}

-For the classification and generation tasks, we adopt the QuickDraw dataset \cite{skhrnn}.
+For the classification task, we adopt the QuickDraw dataset \cite{skhrnn}.
 Due to its large scale, we follow the sampling protocol used in MGT \cite{mgt}, randomly selecting 1,000 samples per class from the 345 categories for training and 100 samples per class for testing.
+We use the NLL Loss to train SDGraph, as illustrated in \Cref{eq:nll}.

+Where $p_i$ denotes the predicted probability of class $i$ after the Softmax function, $y_i$ is the one-hot encoded ground-truth label, and $C$ is the number of categories.

-We compare CNN-based, RNN-based, and GNN-based methods, with the results summarized in \Cref{cls_res}.
+We compared CNN-, RNN-, and GNN-based methods, with the results summarized in \Cref{cls_res}.
 CNN-based approaches generally achieve higher accuracy than their RNN- and GNN-based counterparts, indicating the strong capability of CNNs in extracting discriminative features from raster sketches.
-This performance gap underscores the need for further advancement in learning methods tailored to vector sketch.
+This performance gap underscores the need for further advancement in learning methods tailored for vector sketch.
 It is worth noting that vector sketch rasterization inherently eliminates point frequency information and inter-stroke temporal information, which are two factors not considered in this study.
 In contrast, RNN- and GNN-based methods often utilize these types of information, which may partially account for their relatively lower performance compared to CNN-based methods.